thanhtvt/minesweeperSDL/README.md

-The project using SDL is "Bejeweled with SDL".
+The project using SDL is Minesweeper with SDL".